 From Ayurveda, Samkhya and Yoga to Vedanta

 Ayurvedic students usually begin their study of Ayurveda by studying the Samkhya system of philosophy.
 Samkhya is one of the key Vedic systems coming out of the Upanishads, and teaches us the nature of the Purusha or Atman, the higher Self, as well as the different tattvas or principles of the Cosmic Existence or the realm of Prakriti (nature).
-Yet this study of Samkhya in Ayurveda is only introductory and does not include the broader study of Vedanta.
+Yet this study of Samkhya in Ayurveda is introductory and rarely includes a broader study of Vedanta.

-A study of Vedanta is helpful for learning Yoga through the Yoga Sutras, which is based upon the Vedas, Upanishads, Bhagavad Gita and Samkhya.
+A study of Vedanta is also very helpful for learning Yoga through the Yoga Sutras, which is based upon the Vedas, Upanishads, Bhagavad Gita and Samkhya.
 Vedanta represents the Yoga of Knowledge or Jnana Yoga, regarded as the highest of the Yoga approaches.
 While the Yoga Sutras speaks of union with Divine or Self-realization at a practical level, the knowledge behind it is taught specifically in Vedanta, revealing nature of the Self and how to experience it through a process of Self-inquiry, surrender to the Divine within (Ishvara), and deep meditation.

-A study of Vedanta is essential for understanding Ayurvedic psychology.
-Ayurveda follows the understanding of the mind and consciousness in terms of Yoga and Vedanta, relative to the fourfold division of mental functions as chitta (background mental field or memory bank), buddhi (higher discernment), manas (outer mind) and ahamkara (ego), with the true Self or Atman beyond the mind.
+A study of Vedanta is most essential for understanding Ayurvedic psychology.
+Ayurveda follows the understanding of the mind and consciousness taught in Yoga and Vedanta, relative to the fourfold division of mental functions as chitta (background mental field or memory bank), buddhi (higher discernment), manas (outer mind) and ahamkara (ego), with the true Self or Atman residing beyond the mind.
 These mental functions (vrittis) and how to transcend them are clearly discussed in Vedanta, along with the purification of the mind.
-The yogic view of the five sheaths or koshas and the three states of consciousness as waking, dream and deep sleep, also derive from the Upanishads and Vedantic thought and show our life movement in consciousness
+The yogic view of the five sheaths or pancha kosha and the three states of consciousness as waking, dream and deep sleep, also derive from the Upanishads and Vedantic thought and show our life movement in consciousness

 Ayurveda’s approach to spirituality, what is called the Adhyatma Vidya in Vedic thought or the knowledge of the inner Self, rests upon Vedanta, for which Self-knowledge is the prime subject matter.
-Without a proficiency inVedanta it is difficult to teach the spiritual view of Ayurveda in any traditional Vedic sense.
-For traditional Ayurveda the way beyond all spiritual sorrow is Self-realization as described in Vedanta.
+Without a proficiency inVedanta it is difficult to teach the spiritual view of Ayurveda in any traditional Vedic sense or its practices.
+For traditional Ayurveda the way beyond all spiritual sorrow is Self-realization is made clear in Vedanta.

 The Need for Vedanta in Ayurvedic Training Programs

-Such a study of Vedanta should include the Upanishads, Bhagavad Gita and Brahma Sutras.
-It can bring in the teachings of modern Vedantins, including Swami Vivekananda, Rama Tirtha, Sri Aurobindo, Ramana Maharshi, Swami Shivananda, Swami Chinmayanada and Swami Dayananda (Arsha Vidya), to mention but a few.
-This examination provides the intellectual background and deeper insights on mind and consciousness that are often lacking in Yoga or Ayurveda programs, and are necessary to teach meditation and Self-realization in the Vedic sense.
+Such a study of Vedanta should include the Upanishads and Bhagavad Gita.
+It should bring in the teachings of modern Vedantins, including Swami Vivekananda, Rama Tirtha, Sri Aurobindo, Ramana Maharshi, Swami Sivananda, Swami Chinmayanada and Swami Dayananda (Arsha Vidya), to mention but a few.
+Such an examination of Vedanta provides the intellectual background and deeper insights on mind and consciousness that are lacking in Yoga or Ayurveda programs, and are necessary to teach meditation and Self-realization in the Vedic sense.